gte620v/gte620v.github.io/_posts/2016-02-23-pyspark_in_jupyter.md

 hadoop fs -ls s3n://bucket/data/year=2015/month=10/
 {% endhighlight %}

-If that works, you shouldn't have to do anything other than adding `HADOOP_CONF_DIR` to your path.
-If that doesn't work for you, you need to setup `core-sites.xml` by following the directions at http://stackoverflow.com/questions/28029134/how-can-i-access-s3-s3n-from-a-local-hadoop-2-6-installation.
+If that works, you only have to add `HADOOP_CONF_DIR` to your path.
+If you cen't get to s3 from hadoop, you need to setup `core-sites.xml` by following the directions [here](http://stackoverflow.com/questions/28029134/how-can-i-access-s3-s3n-from-a-local-hadoop-2-6-installation).

-Once Hadoop is working, you should only have to add the following line to `~/.bash_profile` (OSX) or `~/.bashrc` (linux) in order to use s3 paths in pyspark:
+Once Hadoop is working, the final step is to add the following line to `~/.bash_profile` (OSX) or `~/.bashrc` (linux) in order to use s3 paths in pyspark:

 {% highlight bash %}
 export HADOOP_CONF_DIR=$HADOOP_HOME/etc/hadoop